Breakfast To Go: Warm Overnight Steel Cut Oats

-January can be a hard jolt back to reality—torn from the lazy comfort of winter holidays, relaxed school and work schedules and long, lingering mornings, it can be tempting to sacrifice breakfast in favour of time.
+January can be a hard jolt back to reality — torn from the lazy comfort of winter holidays, relaxed school and work schedules and long, lingering mornings.
+It can be tempting to sacrifice breakfast in favour of time.

-If you’re a parent, you’re right to insist your kids eat a little something before they head out the door.
+But if you’re a parent, you’re right to insist your kids eat a little something before they head out the door.

 Breakfast doesn’t have to be prepackaged to be portable!

-Coffee shop muffins and packaged cereal bars may be convenient, but may not be the best nutritional choices; when it’s cold outside, a warm breakfast can be especially nourishing—and if you spend a few minutes preparing the night before, it’s a sound investment in your kids’ health as well as your pocketbook.
+Coffee shop muffins and packaged cereal bars may be convenient, but may not be the best nutritional choices.
+When it’s cold outside, a warm breakfast can be especially nourishing — and if you spend a few minutes preparing the night before, it’s a sound investment in your kids’ health as well as your pocketbook.
 Breakfast doesn’t have to be prepackaged to be portable!

-Steel cut oats—oats chopped from groats that haven’t been rolled and flattened yet—are particularly nutty and chewy compared to traditional oats.
+Steel cut oats — oats chopped from groats that haven’t been rolled and flattened yet — are particularly nutty and chewy compared to traditional oats.
 They take longer to cook (about half an hour on the stove) and require more water (1 cup oats to 3-4 cups water, depending on how saucy or dry you like your porridge), but they can be made in large batches.